 This platter is such a North meets South and is a fusion plate.
-I made this classics – Bedmi poori which is the staple in the streets of Agra and many other towns in the state of Uttar Pradesh, India.
-Instead of the regular Aloo bhaji (potato curry), I decided to make an Aloo Sagu which is the South counterpart and is spiced with mustard seeds and curry leaves and let me tell you something, the combination was heavenly.
+I made this classic – Bedmi poori which is the staple in the streets of Agra and many other towns in the state of Uttar Pradesh, India.
+Instead of the regular Aloo bhaji (potato curry), I decided to make an Aloo Sagu which is the South counterpart, and is spiced with mustard seeds and curry leaves and let me tell you something, the combination was heavenly.

 PREPARATION TIME: 15-20 minutes

 For the Bedmi Poori –

 1. Whole wheat flour – 1 ½ cup

 2. Moong daal or Split Green gram – 1 cup